gmurphy22/NetSec-Final-Project/README.md

 sense for a localhost app.
 Same idea though, only let approved connections in and throttle anyone being abusive, just done at the application layer with a localhost allowlist plus per IP connection and login rate limits.

-## Threat model

-The attacker here is another student in the class.
-They have this source code, packet capture tools, and can write scripts, but they don't have physical or admin access to my machine.
-The full asset list and the justification for each feature is in the threat model document.

-### For the red team phase

-- Don't publish `key.pem`, that's the TLS private key. `cert.pem` is the public one.
-Both are git ignored anyway.
-- There's nothing hardcoded in the source.
-The TLS key, the salts and the session tokens are all generated at runtime with a CSPRNG.

 ## References